- NURS FPX 6210 Assessment 1 Care Setting Environmental Analysis

 Conclusion

-It is essential to sustain market competitiveness in healthcare to ensure durable success in any care organisation.
-This entails the identification of the environmental needs and risks and inadequate or missing components in the external environment.
-Therefore, by achieving these goals, the organisation can have a better-trained staff team and offer more patient services than the competition.
-SWOT analysis and Appreciative Inquiry can assist in understanding the current dynamics and possibility for positive change within an organisation’s environment, creating objectives and approaches that build on these, and identifying and managing threats and risks.
+Sustaining market competitiveness in healthcare is essential to ensuring durable success in any care organization.
+This entails identifying the environmental needs and risks and inadequate or missing components in the external environment.
+Therefore, by achieving these goals, the organization can have a better-trained staff team and offer more patient services than the competition.

 References